dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/install-and-test-the-application.md

 {% include image.html file="building/server/resolution-release/fig10-the-public-site.png" alt="Browser Screen Shot" caption="Figure 10.
 The \"public\" site" %}

-## Access the secure area
+## Access the "return all attributes" secure area

-Click on the "here" link to access the secure content, and you will be redirected to the CAS server login page, as shown below:
+Click on the first "here" link to access the "release all attributes" secure content, and you will be redirected to the CAS server login page, as shown below:

 {% include image.html file="building/server/resolution-release/fig11-the-cas-login-page.png" alt="Browser Screen Shot" caption="Figure 11.
 The CAS login page" %}